FROM THE 1ST NOVEMBER WE CAN CARRY OUT MOST PRIVATE AND SOME NHS TREATMENTS.

 - We will dispense hand sanitiser that we will ask you to use as instructed on the way into the building and on the way out.

 - will be taken directly into the surgery where the clinical staff will have prepared the surgery for your treatment.

 - We no longer offer magazines, children’s toys etc, as they are difficult to clean and disinfect and you will NOT be able to access the toilet facilities at the practice.

 How you can help:

 - With the exception of children and patients with carers, patients should come alone.

 - A distance of at least 2 metres must be observed unless being treated by a member of staff.

-- Payment should be made over the phone before your appointment or by contactless means at the surgery.
+- Payment should be made over the phone after your appointment or by contactless means at the surgery.
 We DO NOT accept cash or cheques.